brandonhippe/brandonhippe/README.md

 - Hi, I’m @brandonhippe (Brandon Hippe)
-- I'm a Computer Engineering student at Portland State University, in my Junior year, and I'm also on Portland State's Cross Country and Track Teams
+- I'm a Computer Engineering student at Portland State University, in my first year of Masters in Electrical and Computer Engineering.
+I have my Bachelor of Science in Computer Engineering from Portland State University.
 - I use my repositories for homework, and I also have some code I've written for Advent of Code here as well

 <!---